hoinmic/openhabian/README.md

-# Openhab on a raspberrypi 3b
+# Lightweight Openhab on a raspberrypi 3b

 Installations on RPI:
--vim
+- openhab
+- java
+- vim

 Check the access (mod) of folder: etc/openhab2/